 If you’re going to visit Monaco, then it’s a good idea to think about making friends.
 According to the experts, not only can friendships turn into something long-term and fun, but they can lead to new adventures that you’d never have otherwise.

-Monaco is a one-of-a-kind place and the people that come here are instantly more interesting for having stopped by.
-Whether you are an individual that is looking for a full vacation or you’re just spending the day, there is so much to do in this city that you’ll want to keep coming back.
+Monaco is a one-of-a-kind place and the people who come here are instantly more interesting for having stopped by.
+Whether you are an individual looking for a full vacation or you’re just spending the day, there is so much to do in this city that you’ll want to keep coming back.
 Fortunately, people on all budgets can find something fun to do, but it’s better to come with a full wallet.
 All in all, as long as you like warm air, a summery breeze, and interesting people, you’ll be all set to have a great experience!